Israel’s Mossad chief vows to hunt down Hamas members a day after senior figure killed in strike

 Heavy fighting is also underway in central Gaza and the southern city of Khan Younis, where Israeli officials say Hamas’ military structure is still largely intact.
 Yehya Sinwar, Hamas’ top leader in Gaza, and his deputies have thus far eluded Israeli forces.

+The U.N. humanitarian office has warned that “Gaza is a public health disaster in the making,” she said.

+Since Oct.
+7, more than 400,000 cases of infectious diseases have been reported, Soto Niño said, including some 180,000 people with upper respiratory infections and over 136,000 cases of diarrhea – half among children under the age of 5.

 Tawil reported from Beirut and Magdy from Cairo.
-Associated Press writers Abby Sewell and Bassem Mroue in Beirut and Tara Copp in Washington contributed.
+Associated Press writers Abby Sewell and Bassem Mroue in Beirut, Tara Copp in Washington and Edith M. Lederer at the United Nations contributed.

 Find more of AP’s coverage at https://apnews.com/hub/israel-hamas-war